Corn, it’s cheap.

 If you are serious about starting a supplemental feed program you should consult a local wildlife biologist.
 Make sure to check your local regulations before planning any supplemental feeding or baiting.
 Many states do not allow you to feed or bait due to the risks discussed above.

 One of the major concerns with feeding deer especially during winter is acidosis.
 Acidosis happens when deer eat too much of a high carbohydrate source like corn without allowing time for their digestive system to adapt.
 Acidosis can cause death.
-For this reason, the Micigan DNR recommends using less than 25% corn.
+For this reason, the Michigan DNR recommends using less than 25% corn.

 It is important to be very cautious about feeding deer corn during winter.
 Their digestive system adapts this time of year to eat high protein, high fat, high fiber.
 For more information on the dangers of incorrect feed during the winter, checkout this article by bonecollector.com.

 During summer, spring, and fall deer are better able to utilize feed sources with higher carbohydrate content like corn.
-It is still likely best to mix this with a high protein source.
+It is still best to mix this with a high protein source.

 Consider a Food Plot

-Food plots are a great way to provide deer with supplemental feed.
+Deer food plots are a great way to provide deer with supplemental feed.
 They are safe, effective, and legal no matter where you live.
 This is the number one preferred way to supplement deer.

 - English (Publication Language)

-- 202 Pages - 01/26/2021 (Publication Date) - Whitetail Habitat Solutions (Publisher)
+- 310 Pages - 11/22/2024 (Publication Date) - QDMA Quality Deer Management Association (Publisher)

 Woody Browse

 If you have trees and brush you can trim on your property, pruning them can be a great way to supplement deer feed.
 This has the advantage of providing them with food they naturally eat.
 During the winter, deer have adapted to consume high fiber, high protein twigs and brush.
+Deer also use these branches to communicate.

 This is an excellent choice for supplemental feed.
 Purina has formulated their feeds to meet proper deer nutritional ratios.
 It has a high protein content and ideal amounts of vitamins and minerals.

-Buck Grub works incredibly well as an attractant.
+Buck Blitz works incredibly well as an attractant.
 It is probably too expensive to use as a regular feed but you can use it as part of a mix or during that time of year you want to lure those bucks in.
 Just make sure to check your state regulations first.

 Oats